xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

 Reliable and cost-effective routine monitoring of road conditions can lead to timely preventive action.
 The traditional approach to road damage detection is to use manual reporting of potholes on the roads.
 Due to the sheer size of the roadway networks, manual inspections are typically unavailable in labor and cost.
 Road conditions are naturally sensed from a moving entity that can measure vibrations and impulses during a drive [4].
 We design a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
-Patrolman uses the six-axis accelerometer and GPS sensor deployed on the Raspberry Pi system, relying on cars' mobility (we use a toy car) to sense the vibration response of the roads being monitored.
+The Patrolman system uses the six-axis accelerometer and GPS sensor deployed on the Raspberry Pi system, relying on cars' mobility (we use a toy car) to sense the vibration response of the roads being monitored.

 ### 1.2 Goals